Minnesota pig farmers fear impact of Mexico trade dispute

 MINNEAPOLIS (AP) — Minnesota’s agriculture commissioner says President Donald Trump’s trade policies are damaging the state’s rural economy.

-Minnesota Public Radio reports that Mexico has placed a 10 percent tariff on U.S pork products in response to U.S. steel and aluminum tariffs.
+Mexico has placed a 10 percent tariff on U.S pork products in response to U.S. steel and aluminum tariffs, Minnesota Public Radio reported .
 The pork tariff will double next month.

-Commissioner David Frederickson says the policies are affecting beginning farmers in particular.
-Hog prices have been declining in recent months because of the trade dispute.

-Minnesota Pork Producers Association CEO David Preisler says farmers were expected to see $10 in profit on every animal they sold this year.
-He says farmers are now expected to lose $15 per animal.
+“And that just really puts us at quite a disadvantage from a standpoint of what may end up happening with demand in Mexico,” David Preisler, CEO of the Minnesota Pork Producers Association.

 Most Read Nation & World Stories